 Hold this document dear and use it whenever you are producing content.
 It will serve as a reminder of “who you are” and what goals you are aiming to achieve, as well as who you’re speaking to.
 Remember to tweak this brand guide alongside your brand growth.

 A golden tip of consistent branding is to use templates.
 Any business owner or marketing guru should make use of templates to make life easier.
 They help you produce content way quicker and save you the headache of putting random stuff with different aesthetics in a single content.
-Think proposal templates, Instagram post templates, service brochure templates, presentation slide templates, and so many more!
+Think Instagram post templates, Pinterest templates, service brochure templates, presentation slide templates, and so many more!

-The great thing of having a template is that it’s like having a blueprint, and it is as easy as plug-and-play.
+The great thing about having a template is that it’s like having a blueprint, and it is as easy as plug-and-play.
 Just add your photos, edit the texts and ta-da!
 You’re good to go!
-Lucky for you, I’ve designed a template for free!

-Want in on a super easy to use, Canva editable media kit / service booklet template for your business?
+Want in on a super easy-to-use, Canva editable Instagram template for your business?
+Check out what’s in store for you!